rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 1. Create a subdirectory named "models" in the project directory and copy all the files that you downloaded from blob storage in Step 2 into the "models" directory.

-1. Create a subdirectory named "cntk" in the project directory and copy the file named **02-OneConv.cntk** from the resources accompanying this lab into the "cntk" directory.
+1. Create a subdirectory named "cntk" in the project directory and copy the file named **02-OneConv.cntk** from the [resources that you downloaded for the previous lab](https://topcs.blob.core.windows.net/public/300-cntk-resources-03.zip) into the "cntk" directory.

 1. Create an empty subdirectory named "mnist" in the project directory.